- Introduction to SAP ERP Tutorial for Beginners

 Reporting and Analytics in SAP ERP

-Reporting is a critical feature of SAP ERP, enabling organizations to monitor performance and make informed decisions.
+Reporting is a critical feature of SAP ERP System, enabling organizations to monitor performance and make informed decisions.
 Beginners learn how to generate standard reports using transaction codes and menu paths.
 This section explains how selection criteria filter data for specific needs.
 Freshers practice running reports such as vendor balances, customer aging, and material stock levels.
 The tutorial highlights how reports integrate across modules, ensuring consistency.
 Beginners also learn how to export reports to Excel or PDF for analysis.
-Real-time reporting is emphasized, showing how managers rely on accurate data for decision-making.
+Real-time reporting is emphasized, showing how managers rely on accurate data for decision-making and SAP-Business Objects Tutorial.
 Dashboards and analytics tools are introduced to provide visual insights.
 The section explains how scheduled reports automate updates.
 By mastering reporting, learners contribute to better business insights and operational efficiency.
 This prepares them to support managers and decision-makers with reliable information.

 Integration of SAP ERP with Other Systems